 - Requests for payment for various services to be paid out of escrow funds

-At the close of escrow, payment of funds shall be made in an acceptable form to the escrow.
-As your real estate agent, I'll let you know what is an acceptable way of paying.
+When closing is finished, you'll submit a payment to the escrow company.
+As your REALTOR, I'll let you know what is an acceptable way of paying.